EricGomesGregory/DnD-Wulfgar/Wulfgar/Creatures/Humanoids/Characters/BandOfTheGriffin/Soldiers.md

 ### Hugo
 Hugo is a large man with broad shoulders, a square face, light-grayish skin, a bald head, and dark-green eyes.
 He dawns a Fur jacket, a dark-blue linen pants, and hide boots.
-Hugo wields a pair of battleaxes adorned with crude carvings of birds.
+Hugo wields a pair of battleaxes adorned with crude carvings of horses.

+In the past Hugo was a horse tamer that accidentally killed a woman he was in love with when teaching her how to ride a horse.
+Due to this event he had to flee his village and became a drunk and berserker.

 ### Character Traits
-The following are NAME's character traits.
+The following are Hugo's character traits.
 ___
 **Personality.**
+Hugo is e extremely sorrowful individual that releases its sadness in the form of rage on the battlefield.
 ___
 **Goals.**
+Hugo has no purpose in life beyond survival.
 ___
 **Bonds.**
+Hugo has emotionally isolated himself from others, only sharing a friendship with Andre.
 ___
 **Flaws.**
+Hugo is a depressed drunk.

 ### Jaxson
-DESCRIPTION
+Jaxson is a short man with black curly hair, milk-white skin, a hooked nose, and dark blue eyes.
+He dawns a grayish -blue gambeson with a white griffin painted, and a cattle helmet.
+He wields a simple spear and a pike dagger like his brother John.

 ### Character Traits
-The following are NAME's character traits.
+The following are Jaxson's character traits.
 ___
 **Personality.**